Ultra-Code/awesome-neovim/README.md

 ### Neovim

-__Note:__ Now the is automatic Vim-Plug installation for all neovim users All you have to do is clone the project to `$HOME/.config/nvim/` and open nvim and watch some beautiful magic happen .
+__Note:__ Now the is automatic Vim-Plug installation for all neovim users All you have to do is clone the project to `$HOME/.config/nvim/` or `$XDG_CONFIG_HOME/nvim/` and open nvim and watch some beautiful magic happen. __Note__ the evironment variable `$XDG_DATA_HOME` must be defined for this to work else you must fallback to using the method specifed below.
 Thanks to @junegunn/vim-plug and all colaborators.

 #### Unix